Stevie257/PyWebRadio/README.md

 The last value is how many seconds remain the currently playing song.
 This is useful for automatically updating your site with new info when your station starts playing a new song.

-Heres an example of a script that could be used to show what song is currently playing on your site by grabbing the information from the program:
+Here's an example of a script that could be used to show what song is currently playing on your site by grabbing the information from the program:
 ```
 async function getPlaying() {
     let response = await fetch('/playing');